-Australian Postgraduate Awards
+Australian Postgraduate Awards (APA)

-- V \$11,687 to \$18,679 (1993 rates).
-Other allowances may also be paid.
-Tax free. - T 1-2 years for a Masters and 3-4 years for a PhD degree - C Applicants must be honours graduates or equivalent or scholars who will graduate in current academic year, and who are domiciled in Australia.
-Applications to Registrar by 31 October.
+- V \$14,961 (1995 rate).
+Other allowances may also be paid. - T Up to 2 years for a Masters, 3 years for a PhD degree.
+PhD students may request in certain circumstances up to 6 months extension. - C Applicants must be honours graduates or equivalent or scholars who will graduate in current academic year and proposing to undertake a Masters by Research or PhD.
+Applicants must be Permanent Residents who have lived continuously in Australia for 12 months or Australian citizens.
+Applications to Scholarship Unit by 31 October.